-The Source Area Treatment Alternative would involve in-situ biochemical injection to treat elevated total DNT concentrations directly downgradient of the source area.
+The Source Area Treatment Alternative would involve in-situ anaerobic biodegradation of groundwater contaminants directly downgradient of the source area.
 This alternative would also include continued groundwater monitoring of residential and monitoring wells, on-site groundwater access restrictions and a provision for an alternate water supply condition.